 We routinely monitor and track water use and impacts by quantity, quality (fresh, brackish, recycled) and source (groundwater, surface), which is mandated by our Environmental Management Standard and the Regulatory Compliance element of our Responsible Operations Management System (ROMS).

 Each asset is also required by ROMS to conduct a risk assessment addressing local and regional sourcing constraints, capacity limitations, operational needs and disposal and infrastructure alternatives.
 We also participate in trade groups that share lessons learned and best practices for sustainable water management, environmental risks and technical developments.

-We use the water scarcity evaluation tool, Aqueduct, to align our water management with physical water stress levels and availability in the areas where we operate.
-According to Aqueduct, physical water stress measures the ratio of total annual water withdrawals to total available annual renewable supply, accounting for upstream consumption
+We use the water scarcity evaluation tool Aqueduct1 to align our water management with physical water stress levels and availability in the areas where we operate.
+Where needed, we take precautionary measures to prevent water stress impacts and employ a fit-for-purpose approach to water management in water-stressed areas.

 - ᵃ Improved source water testing in the Permian as operations have matured post-acquisition has allowed for better classification of water quality.

 - ᵇ Reduction in water consumption in 2020 and 2021 is largely due to a lower level of completion activity due to the COVID-19 pandemic.

 - ᶜ Equatorial Guinea consumptive use is minimal.